 From my point of view, it’s no surprise that as the world experiences the downside of industrial modernity, a healthy regard for limits should once again rise to the forefront of our cultural consciousness.
 In China, the quest for a sustainable future is mirrored in the “back to the future” rise of religions.
 For sure this is a complex phenomenon: people pray to the gods for wealth and happiness, not for a lower ecological footprint.
 But at the same time, Chinese religions send messages about reducing desire, non-violence to living beings, harmony with nature, and the value of balance and moderation.
 Is it any wonder that people should see a profound connection between religion and sustainability?

 So to answer the original question, does the renewed interest in green religion signify a retreat to the past?
-Certainly, as Witoszek notes, the new “pastoral renaissance” can be allied with powerful nationalist forces and reactionary fundamentalist movements (see also my blog post on the rise of a Hindu nationalist ecological movement).
+Certainly, as Witoszek notes, the new “pastoral renaissance” can be allied with powerful nationalist forces and reactionary fundamentalist movements.
 At the same time, I remain hopeful that the new spirituality is part of an real and evolving consciousness centred on sustainability as a new form of “immanent transcendence,” one the capacity to root humanity deeply in the world.